BlueBrain/nexus-web/docs/studios.md

 ### Creating a studio

 To create a new studio, select a project.
-There, in a project view, you will see a list of Studios with the `Create Studio` button.
+In the Project View, you will see a list of Studios with the `Create Studio` button.

-Click `Create Studio` button, and fill in a form providing the following:
+Click the `Create Studio` button, and fill in a form providing the following:

-- `Label`: a name of your new Studio (requied field)
+- `Label`: the name of your new Studio (requied field)
 - `Description` for your Studio

-- Click `Save` and you will be navigated to the Studio view.
+- Click `Save` and you will be navigated to the Studio View.
 That's it!
 Your new Studio is empty for now, but don't worry!
   We will add Workspaces and Dashboards later.

 The created Studio resource will look simmilar to this: